Ankit212585/Basic_to_advance_javaScript/Readme.md

 !

-Ans:- Anynchronous programming allows multiple tasks or operations to be intiated and executed concurrently, Anynchronous programming do not block the execution of the code
+Ans:- Anynchronous programming allows multiple tasks or operations to be intiated and executed currently, Anynchronous programming do not block the execution of the code

 <!-- ----------------------------------------------------- -->